SL1-Simplex: Safe Velocity Regulation of Self-Driving Vehicles in Dynamic and Unforeseen Environments: S -Simplex Architecture Design

 \subsection{Uncertainty Monitor}

-As shown in Figure \ref{RSimplex}, the decision logic needs the measurement of uncertainty from the monitor to make the decision of switching between HPC and RHAC.
-The dynamics of the uncertainty monitor of the real car under the control actuator from HPC is described by
+As shown in Fig.\ref{RSimplex}, the decision logic needs the measurement of uncertainty from the monitor to make the decision of switching between HPC and M$\mathcal{L}_{1}$HAC.
+The dynamics of uncertainty monitor of the real car under the control actuator from HPC is described by

-\!\!\!where ${\widehat f}(x, t) \in \mathbb{R}^{2}$ is a measurement of the uncertainty, and the triple $(A_{z}, B_{z}, C_{z})$ constitutes a low-pass filter \cite{wang2018rsimplex}.
+\!\!where ${\widehat f}(x, t) \in \mathbb{R}^{2}$ is a measurement of the uncertainty, and the triple $(A_{z}, \widetilde{B}_{z}, C_{z})$ constitutes a low-pass filter \cite{wang2018rsimplex}.